-Back pain has been and will continue to be the number one cause for temporary disability among workers all over the world.
-Since the back is a complex and interconnected system, especially if you’re overweight.
+Back pain has been and will continue to be the number one cause of temporary disability among workers all over the world since the back is a complex and interconnected system, especially if you’re overweight.
 This leads people to ask: Will losing weight help relieve sciatica? there are a lot of ways it can cause you pain.
 And sciatica is one of the most common,

 Yes.
 According to studies, overweight people have a higher risk of developing sciatica.
 And likewise, losing weight can help relieve sciatica and prevent it in the long run.
-This is because the more weight you carry, the more stress on your spine and joints, which can irritate the sciatic nerve.
+This is because the more weight you carry, the more stress on your spine and joints can irritate the sciatic nerve.

 Sciatica Causes and Symptoms

 To understand how sciatica is affected by body weight, you need to understand how it works.
 Here’s a quick breakdown of the causes and symptoms.

 - The sciatic nerve runs from the lumbar spine, through the glute, down the back of the thigh, and attached to the underside of the foot.

 - The sciatic nerve usually becomes compressed or irritated where it exits the lower spine.
 This can be caused by a bulging or herniated disc, a narrowing of the spinal canal, or bone spurs.

 - Symptoms include a sharp pain radiating from the lower back and down the back of the leg.
 It can also cause tingling, numbness, and weakness in the affected area.

 Yes, being overweight can cause sciatica indirectly.
 When the human body carries more weight than it is designed for, it can cause problems other than the obvious heart disease or diabetes.
 That extra weight also stresses the joints in the body— especially those in the spine.
 Unfortunately, the lower back takes the brunt of this stress, which is why sciatica is a problem among overweight individuals.